Voluntary Disclosure and Personalized Pricing: How Disclosure Amplifies Competition

 With this assumption, a symmetric pure-strategy equilibrium in this benchmark setting exists and involves each firm charging a price of $p^*$ where

 where the first equality is firm $L$'s profit maximization problem, and the second comes from solving its first-order condition and substituting $p=p^*$.\footnote{As before, we assume that $V$ is sufficiently high that all consumers purchase at these prices.
-It suffices that $V>(f(0))^{-1}+1$.} Our welfare result compares this price to those of the equilibria constructed in \Cref{Section-CompetitionEquilibria}. \begin{proposition} If $f$ is symmetric around $0$ and log-concave, then every type has a strictly higher payoff in the equilibria of the simple and rich evidence games constructed in \Cref{Proposition-DuopolistSimpleExistance,Proposition-DuopolistRichExistance} than in the benchmark setting without personalized pricing. \end{proposition} The logic of \Cref{Proposition-DuopolyWelfare} is that the price in the benchmark setting ($p^*$) is strictly higher than $p_1^i$, the price charged by firm $i$ to a consumer who conceals her type from firm $i$ in the equilibrium of the simple evidence game (\Cref{Proposition-DuopolistSimpleExistance}).
+It suffices that $V>(f(0))^{-1}+1$.} Our welfare result compares this price to those of the equilibria constructed in \Cref{Section-CompetitionEquilibria}. \begin{proposition} If $f$ is symmetric around $0$ and log-concave, then every type has a strictly higher payoff in the equilibria of the simple and rich evidence games constructed in \Cref{Proposition-DuopolistSimpleExistence,Proposition-DuopolistRichExistence} than in the benchmark setting without personalized pricing. \end{proposition} The logic of \Cref{Proposition-DuopolyWelfare} is that the price in the benchmark setting ($p^*$) is strictly higher than $p_1^i$, the price charged by firm $i$ to a consumer who conceals her type from firm $i$ in the equilibrium of the simple evidence game (\Cref{Proposition-DuopolistSimpleExistence}).
 The consumer must then be better off because this price ($p_1^i$) is strictly higher than all other equilibrium path prices both in this equilibrium and in the equilibrium that we construct in the rich evidence game.
-We illustrate the welfare gains from simple evidence in \Cref{Figure-DuopolyWelfare}.
+We illustrate the welfare gains from simple evidence in \Cref{Figure-DuopolyWelfare} for the case of the uniform distribution.

-We note that the ability to pool is needed for these interim Pareto gains and these gains would not generally emerge if the consumer fully revealed her type: apart from the uniform distribution, any symmetric log-concave density must involve $f(0)>1/2$ and therefore, prices in the benchmark are strictly less than $2$.
+The ability for extreme types to pool is needed for these interim Pareto gains.
+These gains would not generally emerge if the consumer fully revealed her type: apart from the uniform distribution, any symmetric log-concave density has $f(0)>1/2$ and therefore, prices in the benchmark are strictly less than $2$.
 By contrast, in the fully revealing equilibrium, the extreme types pay a price of $2$.
-Thus, these interim Pareto gains emerge when consumers can disclose or conceal evidence about their type, and not necessarily when types are commonly known.
+Thus, these interim Pareto gains emerge when consumers can disclose or conceal evidence about their types, and not necessarily when types are commonly known.